Plan Your Visit

 Do you cater for food allergies and preferences?

 Yes.
-We have a wide selection of gluten free tapas dishes as well as dairy free, vegetarian and vegan.
+We have a selection of gluten free options as well as dairy free, vegetarian and vegan.
 Please contact us if you have any special requirements and we will do our best to accommodate them.
 If you're coming for a brunch, please tell us of any dietary requirements for any members of your group seven days in advance so that we can ensure the kitchen is ready.

 Do you have access for people with disabilities?